santec-corporation/Santec_IL_STS/README.md

         - Output power
         - MPM optical channels to be measured
         - Optical dynamic ranges
-    - In case previously recorded data are present, the script will invite to upload the sweep parameters and reference data.
+    - In case previously recorded data are present, the script will invite you to upload the sweep parameters and reference data.
-    - The script will invite to connecte each selected optical channel start measuring reference data (Connect the TSL to each optical port directly using a patch cord)
+    - The script will invite you to connect each selected optical channel to start measuring reference data (Connect the TSL to each optical port directly using a patch cord)
     - Connect the Device Under Test (DUT), enter the number of measurement repetitions then press ENTER to start the measurement
-    - The script will display the Insertion Loss and propose to run a second measurement If no other measurement is required, the script will save the reference and DUT data and disconnects the instruments
+    - The script will display the Insertion Loss and propose to run a second measurement If no other measurement is required, the script will save the reference and DUT data and disconnect the instruments

 - ### System Requirements
     OS: Windows 10 / 8 / 7.